team-leoo/CacheCleaner/README.md

 # README #

 ##### Warning! #####
 This project is still under conceptualization / development.
 There is a lot of things to do and improve.
-Any contirbution (pull-request, issues...) will be much appreciated.
+Any contribution (pull-request, issues...) will be much appreciated.

 ### What is this repository for? ###
 This Repository let you change the framework_assets_version to force client to reload assets.